bbogo/BlaschkeSantalo/README.md

 - `RunAPWweb.m` is used for the geometric ones

 Check the corresponding files for typical examples of usage.
 Typing `help file_name` will give you the instructions for the three files listed above.

+The code is provided without any guarantee.
+Since the initialization is random, sometimes the Geogram library will not be able to compute the corresponding Voronoi diagram and the algorithm will crash.
+Simply restart the computation, it will work most of the time.